pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 `
 ```

+For a list of all features, refer to [Available features](/docs/sdks/rust#available-features).

-Available in features: default, full, publish.
+### Available in features

-Requirements and behavior:
-- Requires a valid publish_key at initialization.
+defaultfullpublish

-- You don’t need to be subscribed to publish.
+- Publish anytime: You don't need to be subscribed to the channel.
-- Message data: any JSON-serializable type (objects, arrays, numbers, strings; UTF‑8 strings allowed).
-Don’t JSON-serialize manually; the SDK does it for you.
-- Max message size: 32 KiB (including channel and escapes).
-Aim for < ~1,800 bytes for optimal performance.
-Exceeding 32 KiB returns an error.
-- Publish rate: publish as fast as bandwidth allows; subscribers have an in-memory queue limit of 100 messages (older messages may drop if overwhelmed).
-- You can’t publish to multiple channels simultaneously; publish per channel.
+- Message too large error: See support article: https://support.pubnub.com/hc/en-us/articles/360051495932-Calculating-Message-Payload-Size-Before-Publish
-- Reliability best practices:
+- Reliability recommendations:
   - Publish serially per channel.
-  - Check success return (for example, [1,"Sent","136074940..."]) and publish next only after success.
-  - Retry on failure (for example, [0,"blah","<timetoken>"]).
+  - Wait for success before sending next; on failure, retry.
-  - Avoid overflowing subscriber queues (100 messages).
+  - Avoid overflowing 100-message in-memory queue.
-  - Throttle bursts per channel (for example, ≤5 msg/sec depending on latency needs).
+  - Throttle (for example, ≤5 msgs/sec/channel) per app latency needs.

 ### Method(s)

+To Publish a message you can use the following method(s) in the Rust SDK:

 ```
 `1pubnub